Field Validation Table (FVT): A Test Design Technique for Field Validation

 Basically, a test case design or a writing test case itself is an art.
 Hence, a tester should write the test cases in such a way that, it should be easily understandable by others and also they have to ensure complete or maximum test coverage through their test cases.

-Test cases are the ones using which the testers will interact with the application or software to test it.
+The testers will use test cases to interact with the application or software to test it.
 In a broader sense, test cases are the gateway or medium using which an application or software is tested.
-A better or good test case helps to find the defects lying in the system or software or application.
-Hence writing a good or quality test case plays a vital or most prominent role in testing.
+A good or better test case helps to find the defects lying in the system, software, or application.
+Hence, writing a good or quality test case plays a vital or most prominent role in testing.

 This article addresses one of the important test design techniques for validating the fields in an application, which in turn helps to design test cases for various scenarios which are the most common ones across all the applications.